Master of the Legend of the Magdalen: Identity and milieu of the artist

 Some of his portrait paintings suggest a link with artists in Brussels.
 It is thought that he worked and headed a large workshop in that city.
 An early influence appears to have been Rogier van der Weyden.
 His work also shares characteristics with that of Bernard van Orley.
 A link with Joos van Cleve has also been suggested.
 Like van Orley, the artist is believed to have been active at the court of Margaret of Habsburg, regent of the Habsburg Netherlands from 1507 until 1530.
-The Master produced many portraits of the members of the Burgundian court, including Mary of Burgundy and her children, Philip the Fair and Margaret of Austria.
+The Master produced many portraits of the members of the Burgundian court, including Mary of Burgundy and her children, Philip the Handsome and Margaret of Austria.

 Max Friedländer had proposed Pieter van Coninxloo and William Scrots as possible identifications for the Master, as both artists were active at the Burgundian court in Brussels around the same time and there are stylistic similarities with their works.
 It is also possible that van Coninxloo was for some time a member of the Master's workshop.